Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/magnetmen/rules/_index.md

 {{% rules-block id="gameplay" heading="Gameplay" icon="action" class="force-page-break-before" icontint="lightblue" %}}

 Take clockwise turns.
-On your turn, always do the same thing: **collect a square**.
+On your turn, if possible, you must **collect a square**.

 * Pick a square that hasn't been collected yet.
 * Cross it out